MJL502/KYChildSupportCalculator/README.md

 6	Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program - POSSIBLY COMPLETE? - I CREATE AN ARRAY (not a dictionary or list) and retreive a value from it

-Features which are not included but could be added:
+Features which are not included but could be added in the future:

 •	Create an additional class which inherits one or more properties from its parent